n0b0dyCN/redis-rogue-server/README.md

   --lport=LOCAL_PORT   rogue server listen port, default 21000 --exp=EXP_FILE       Redis Module to load, default exp.so -v, --verbose        Show full data stream
+  -a, --auth           Password to use when connecting to the server
 ```

 ## Example